Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 Mixing materials and heights transforms a coffee table from flat to dimensional.
 This marble-topped piece shows how layering works when you’re intentional about scale.

-The white marble surface provides a neutral backdrop for r/emzbman1994‘s collection of quirky items: dried flowers in an amber glass, white sculptural candles on a red book, a vintage orange mushroom lamp, and a gold mosaic candle holder.
-Books stack underneath to create varying heights.
-That green velvet sofa behind adds jewel-tone richness that the warm wood shelf beneath the marble picks up.
+The white marble gives a neutral backdrop for this collection of quirky items: dried flowers in amber glass, white sculptural candles on a red book, a vintage orange mushroom lamp (yes please), and a gold mosaic candle holder.
+Books stack underneath to create different heights.
+That green velvet sofa behind adds jewel-tone richness that the warm wood shelf picks up beautifully.

-What prevents this from looking chaotic is the limited color palette.
-Amber, gold, orange, and red create a warm family of tones that feel cohesive despite the different objects.
-The sculptural white candles provide visual rest.
+What keeps this from looking like chaos?
+The limited color palette.
+Amber, gold, orange, and red create a warm family that feels cohesive despite mixing different objects.
+Those sculptural white candles give your eyes a place to rest.

 Sculptural Metal Coffee Table with Minimal Styling